Potato Research Field (2018)

 This website aims to make our lands most productive to steward the soil resources we depend on through a passion for climate-resilient agriculture.

-Recently, researchers found that some agricultural practices are depriving soils of nutrients, reducing the beneficial soil microbes and leaving soils vulnerable to nutrient and organic matter loss.
-Thus, accelerating the soil degradation process and reducing carbon sequestration.
+Recently, researchers found that some agricultural practices deprive soil nutrients, reduce beneficial soil microbes, and leave soil vulnerable to nutrient and organic matter loss.
+Thus, they accelerate the soil degradation process and reduce carbon sequestration.

-Healthy, nutrient-rich soils are essential for growing healthy, flavorful food.
+Healthy, nutrient-rich soils are essential for growing healthy and flavorful food.
 They are also essential for bolstering crop yields, increasing water retention, protecting water quality, preventing erosion, sequestering carbon, reducing greenhouse gas emissions, and improving biodiversity.

 Yet, we need nutrient-rich soils to grow healthy, flavorful food.
 Thriving soils also bolster crop yields, increase water retention, protect water quality, prevent erosion, sequester carbon, reduce greenhouse gas emissions, and improve biodiversity.

-Therefore, regenerative agriculture offers great options for promoting healthy soil, ecosystems, and communities worldwide.
+Therefore, regenerative agriculture offers significant opportunities to promote healthy soil, ecosystems, and communities worldwide.

 At https://www.shahbaagri.com/, the author is a soil research scientist specializing in soil and water conservation and has competitive expertise in scientific applied research, including soil health and quality, with a broad knowledge of crop and soil and microbial sciences, with an inclusive experience in soil fertility, chemistry, nutrient dynamics and transformation, and broad knowledge of the 4-R nutrient stewardship.